kasaharas/japan-blog/about.md

 ===============

 Hi!
 We're Sylvia and David.
 We graduated from Carnegie Mellon University this May.
-For our last summer vacation before entering the real world, we are traveling to Japan for two weeks.
+For our last summer vacation, before entering the real world, we are traveling to Japan for two weeks.
 We will be updating this blog daily (internet-permitting) with hopefully lots of pictures of what we find in Japan!